chinese soups home -- Cooking Tools

 Looking for one?

 Try the Progressive microwaveable rice cooker sets.
 It is reasonably priced and looks quite nice.
-A basic set comes with a measuring cup and rice paddle.
+A basic set should come with a measuring cup and rice paddle.

 Usage Tips

-1. Avoid scratching the rice pot with metal spoons.
+- Avoid scratching the metal rice pot with metal spoons.
 Use plastic or wooden rice paddles.

-4. If rice has stuck to the bottom of the bowl, fill it with warm water and let stand for 10 minutes.
-The water would have cause the rice grains to puff up and separate themselves from the surface of the bowl.
+- If rice has stuck to the bottom of the bowl, fill it with warm water and let stand for 10 minutes.
+The water will cause the rice grains to puff up and separate themselves from the surface of the bowl.
+Trust me, it is much easier than trying to scrape dry sticky rice grains.

-7. To cook a nice pot of rice, use equal amount of water to rice.
+- To cook a nice pot of fluffy rice, use equal amount of water to rice.

 Rice Cooker Recipes